lopezpdvn/Docs/mvc/views/tag-helpers/authoring.rst

 ----------------------

 - `TagHelperSamples on GitHub <https://github.com/dpaquette/TagHelperSamples>`__ contains tag helper samples for working with `Bootstrap <http://getbootstrap.com/>`__.
 - `Channel 9 video on advanced tag helpers <https://channel9.msdn.com/Shows/Web+Camps+TV/Update-on-TagHelpers-with-Taylor-Mullen>`_ This is a great video on more advanced features.
-It's a couple versions out of date but the comments contain a list of changes to the current version.
+It's a couple versions out of date but the comments contain a list of changes to the current version and the updated code can be found `here <https://github.com/NTaylorMullen/WebCampsTV_TagHelpers1>`__.